GitHubMat284/GitHubMat284/README.md

 ## Hi there 👋
-I'm Matheo, nthusiastic and driven undergraduate computer science student with a passion for technology and innovation.
+I'm Matheo, enthusiastic and driven undergraduate computer science student with a passion for technology and innovation.
 Currently pursuing Bachelor of Computer Science Honours (Co-op Option) at University of Manitoba, with an interest on cybersecurity, and web/app development.